vinceimbat/vinceimbat/content/How I previously processed field notes ala Thoreau.md

 sr-ease: 250
 ---

-In mid-2020, I tried following [[thoughts/henry david thoreau]]'s routine of doing a fieldwork in the afternoon, taking notes, and processing those notes in the following morning.
+In mid-2020, I tried following [[henry david thoreau]]'s routine of doing a fieldwork in the afternoon, taking notes, and processing those notes in the following morning.

 Here are the steps I took to process those notes.